aoloe/scribus-manual-glossary/README.md

 # scribus-manual-glossary

-Explain terms and concept of Scribus and Desktop Publishing
+Explain terms and concept of Scribus and Desktop Publishing.

 ## Glossary